-Students who have taken the A Level in Politics often go on to study a range of subjects at university including Politics, Philosophy, Sociology, Economics, PPE, Journalism, History, Geography and Business.
+Students who have taken the A Level in Politics often go on to study a range of subjects in Higher Education including Politics, Philosophy, Sociology, Economics, PPE, Journalism, History, Geography and Business.

 Politics provides a range of transferable skills which are desirable to many employers.
 Students may look forward to a career in politics, research, social policy, local government, the civil service, think tanks, education, journalism, business, international development, the police and the charity sector.